 Recent changes to leaseholds

-• Increasing the standard lease extension term to 990 years, from the current 90 years, and reducing ground rent to £0
+- Increasing the standard lease extension term to 990 years, up from the current 90 years, with £0 ground rent.

-These plans represent a continued effort to make leasehold properties less costly and complicated to own.
+These legal rights and protections represent a continued effort to make leasehold properties less costly and complicated to own.
 This is good news for anyone looking to buy this kind of property now or in the coming years.
 The HomeOwners Alliance has further in-depth details about the main topics of debate for leasehold law changes, so take a look if you want to find out more.

 If you need more advice on legal terms and issues around property purchases, our guides section has everything you need.
 We have guides on conveyancing, transfer of equity, ground rent and much more.
 We hope that this freehold vs leasehold guide gives you the right starting knowledge to help choose the right property for your needs.